geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-31/meeting-transcript.md

 Let's start with company update.

 ##### **Geohot** [[00:00:04](https://www.youtube.com/watch?v=7AhKAlaQWNo&t=4)]
-So the biggest thing, yes, yes, we have our first tiny box V2 green.
+So the biggest thing, yes, yes, we have our first TinyBox V2 green.
 It has four 5090s in it.
 The 5090s are really incredible.
 Uh, we're taking, so we're not going to do pre-orders this time.